Business & Financial Management

 Business Licences

-The indicator measures the total number of business licences based in St. Albert.
+The indicator measures the total number of business licences based in St. Albert (excluding non-resident businesses).
 The number of licensed businesses can indicate local economic growth or contraction.

 Reporting frequency: Annually Last updated: 2024 View fullscreen